Category

 Fully integrated solutions for every data science project

-When talking about machine learning in the cloud, the three public cloud providers Google, AWS and Azure are always mentioned in the same breath.
+When we talk about machine learning in the cloud, the three public cloud providers Google, AWS and <a href=” https://www.taod.de/tech-beratung/microsoft-azure “data-webtrackingID="blog_content_link” > Azure are actually always mentioned in the same breath</a>.
 These services are not only established hyperscalers, but above all offer a quick and cost-effective introduction to the cloud technologies required for data-driven projects.
 Data scientists use their machine learning processes for a wide range of application scenarios directly in the cloud and execute them there.
-Getting started in the cloud with a data science project is therefore possible on a small scale and can be scaled up as required.
-Offerings, costs and user-friendliness can differ significantly between providers, so a detailed evaluation of the individual features should be carried out before selecting a suitable platform.
+Getting started with the cloud with a data science project is therefore successful on a small scale and can be scaled up as required.
+Offering, costs and usability differ significantly among providers, so that a detailed evaluation of the individual features should be carried out before choosing a suitable platform.

-Integration from the database to the dashboard
+Integration from database to dashboard

-Just like the data input, the results of the machine learning model are also directly connectable for processing in further steps, such as visualization in Power BI or Tableau Dashboards.
-This ensures direct integration of the data science measures into the company's workflows.
-Data science solutions must always be considered and developed in the overall context of the organization from the outset.
+<a href=” https://www.taod.de/tech-beratung/power-bi “data-webtrackingID="blog_content_link” > Power BI</a> oder <a href=” https://www.taod.de/tech-beratung/tableau “data-webtrackingID="blog_content_link” >Just like the data input, the results of the machine learning model are directly connectable for processing in further steps, such as visualization in Tableau dashboards.</a> This ensures direct integration of data science measures into the company's work processes.
+Data science solutions must always be thought of and developed from the outset in the overall context of the organization.

 Scalability, flexibility, availability

-The general advantages of the cloud become an additional game changer in the context of data science and, in particular, data science projects.
-The full bandwidth of the cloud provider is available for the sometimes huge volumes of data, regardless of the company's own infrastructure, which can only provide the same performance at high cost.
-And even with rapidly changing requirements, such as strong growth or erratic load peaks, cloud solutions for data science projects provide a high level of scalability and flexibility.
-These abstract advantages are invaluable in specific use cases.
+The general benefits of the cloud are described in the context of data science and in particular Data science projects as an additional game changer.
+As a result, the cloud provider's full bandwidth is available for the sometimes huge amounts of data, completely independent of the company's own infrastructure, which can only provide the same performance at high cost.
+And even with rapidly changing requirements, such as strong growth or unsteady load peaks, <a href=” https://www.taod.de/services/data-engineering-consulting “data-webtrackingID="blog_content_link” > cloud solutions for data science projects provide high scalability and flexibility.</a> These abstract advantages are invaluable in specific applications.

 Data protection in the cloud

-Azure-based cloud solutions are GDPR-compliant.
-With the right configuration, the architecture can be designed in such a way that sensitive data does not leave the EU.
+<a href=” https://www.taod.de/tech-beratung/microsoft-azure “data-webtrackingID="blog_content_link” > Azure-based cloud solutions are GDPR-compliant</a>.
+With the right configuration, the architecture can be designed so that sensitive data does not leave the EU.

 • Various encryption and anonymization options with Azure or AWS